demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 5. From the ID column, copy the Key ID.

 *Note*: When Configuring a role for the API Key's permission you can create a custom role or use a builtin.
-The recommended role is `Instance Admin`.
+The highest privileged builtin role is the Instance Admin.
-For role with less permission but maximum command running, use `Privileged Responder`.
+For builtin role with less permission but maximum command running abilities, use the `Privileged Responder`.

 #### URL
 1. In your Cortex XDR platform, go to **Settings**.